Autism Spectrum Disorder

 ASD Brain Scan

-Because brain patterns in ASD can be varied, it is even more important to look at the brain using SPECT imaging.
+Because brain patterns in autism spectrum disorder can be varied, it is even more important to look at the brain using SPECT imaging in order to create the most effective autism treatment plan.
 Abnormal activity is often seen in the cerebellum, anterior cingulate gyrus, amygdala, and the temporal, frontal, and parietal lobes.
-Brain SPECT scans also serve as a very useful tool for measuring the progress of treatment and to continue finding the best and most effective options for each patient, including behavior modifications, medication and/or supplement management, and lifestyle adjustments.
+Brain SPECT scans also serve as a very useful tool for measuring the progress of treatment and positive changes in an adult’s or child’s symptoms and to continue finding the best and most effective treatment options for each patient.
+These range widely and might include teaching children (or adults) behavior modifications to reduce unwanted behaviors, techniques to improve social communication and social interactions, educational interventions, life skills training, speech therapy, medication and/or supplement management, sensory integration therapy, lifestyle adjustments, and physical therapy as well as complementary and alternative treatments.

 SPECT (single photon emission computed tomography) is a nuclear medicine study that evaluates activity (blood flow) in the brain.
 Basically, it shows three things: healthy activity, too little activity, or too much activity.
 In an “active” scan, blue represents average blood flow, while red and white represent increasingly higher levels of blood flow.
 In the healthy scan on the left, the most active area is the cerebellum, located in the back/bottom part of the brain, which is normal.
 The scan on the right of a 9-year-old boy with ASD reveals abnormally high activity in many areas of the brain, as well as low activity in the cerebellum.